dribnif/tt/README.md

 There is no proper validation of time entries as of now:

--   should your end time be before your starting time, this will be reflected in your reporting.
+-   ~~should your end time be before your starting time, this will be reflected in your reporting.~~ As of version 1.0.3, the end time needs to be after the start time of the timebox.
 -   should the timeboxes defined for various projects overlap, this will be reflected in your reporting.